 Given the rising stakes and increasing costs of data breaches, organizations across a range of industries need to ensure that they understand what they’re up against.
-This is particularly salient given that cybercriminals—whether outside of organizations or within them—are exploiting the same vulnerabilities that are the result of the same mistakes made from one industry to the next.
-In fact, Verizon’s 2018 Data Breach Investigations Report found that 94% of security incidents and 90% of data breaches have fallen into the same nine categories since 2014.
+This is particularly important given that cybercriminals—whether outside of organizations or within them—are exploiting the same vulnerabilities that are the result of the same mistakes made from one industry to the next.
+In fact, the 2018 Verizon Data Breach Investigations Report found that 94% of security incidents and 90% of data breaches have fallen into the same nine categories since 2014.

-For IT teams and CISOs, this means that it’s time to learn how to prevent a data breach and invest in tools that can close the cybersecurity gaps that make such incidents possible.
-While this will mean different things for different organizations and enterprises, what’s important is identifying what risks you currently face, situating those risks in the context of cybersecurity breaches across your industry and others, and implementing solutions that can help protect your data and digital infrastructure.
+For IT teams and CISOs, this means that it’s time to learn how to prevent a data breach and invest in tools to close the cybersecurity gaps that make such incidents possible.
+While this will mean different things for different organizations and enterprises, what’s important is identifying what risks you currently face, situating those risks in the context of cybersecurity breaches across your industry and others, and implementing solutions that can help protect your sensitive data and digital infrastructure.

 What is a Data Security Breach?